GaloisInc/adapt/README.md

 # Usage

-Trint command line is in the form "trint [Flags] Parameters" where
+Trint command line is in the form "Trint [Flags] Parameters" where

 ```
 Parameters: